Lacrymology/states/git/server/doc/pillar.rst

 ~~~~~~~~~~~~~~~

 Dict of all users that can access the git repository.
 Each key is a dict of
-the SSH public key and the value is the key format.
+the :doc:`/ssh/doc/index` public key and the value is the key format.

 git-server:repositories
 ~~~~~~~~~~~~~~~~~~~~~~~